Karnage Construction

 Low to High Fidelity Iterations

-I sketched my key screens: dashboard, listing page, chat and inbox, personal listings, and the sign up pages.
-I brainstormed different layouts that highlighted the content a little differently.
-Receiving feedback, I then digitized and iterated on my wireframes to move into testing my flows.
+I brainstormed separate layouts that highlighted the content a little differently.
+Upon receiving feedback, I then digitized and iterated on my wireframes to move into testing my flows.

 Click to enlarge